AGCB/flexbox101/README.md

 # flexbox101
 agcb trying to understand flexbox

-##Deciding on Ideas.
+DISCLAIMER.. this document is for agcb only..
+I am trying to teach myself flexbox and assume that no one would benefit from this besides myself.
+Much more informed people have written at length on the topic and I offer no useful insights.
+This is for me to express myself only.. thank you....

+##...like shoes hanging from Telephone Wires
 A useful analogy for me has been a wooden box w/ a string tied across from one end to the other.
+Beads are hanging from the string like shoelaces on Electric Wires.
+The Box is the Parent.
-Beads on the string represent the children.They are the plants or shoes strung on a telephone wire.
+The String is the Main Axis and the beads on the string represent the children.
-We imagine the telephone wire as the Main Axis....
-A vertical string would be called the Cross Axis.
 The Parent Container and It's Children.
-It's children that live on a wire.
+It's children that live on a string.
 This can be a way to categorize the flexboxLanguage.

+Apparently web designers used to have to resort to "floats" in the past and other techniques that felt counter-intuitive.

 Starting on the next line i will lay out all possible declarations...
 #First the Parent Containers.